Frequently Asked Questions

 All services provided are free of charge to currently enrolled students.

-All currently enrolled students are eligible for up to eight counseling sessions per academic year.
 In general, Counseling Service clinicians work from a brief therapy model focused on your presenting concerns.
 In an initial meeting, you and your counselor will talk about whether your problems can be addressed in short-term therapy.
 If it seems that longer-term therapy would better meet your needs, you will be offered a referral off-campus to a counselor in the surrounding community who is on your health insurance panel.

 Please don’t hesitate to call if you are struggling.
 You can consult with a counselor in person or by phone about what to do.
 The counselor will assess your situation and make a recommendation about next steps.
 Sometimes meeting just once more will feel like enough; other times you might be referred to an off-campus therapist who has the ability to meet with you more regularly.